Guillemdb/FractalAI/README.md

  maintaining control over any aspect of the behavior of the Agent.
 From a mathematical perspective, Fractal AI also offers a new way of measuring intelligence, and complexity in any kind of state space, thus giving rise to a new kind of risk control theory.

+## Installation

+This code release relies aims for simplicity and self-explainability.
+So it should be pretty straightforward to run.

+It only needs numpy and [gym["atari"]](https://github.com/openai/gym), although we also recommend installing the Jupyter Notebook for running the example.

+#### Installing dependencies

+First, install the dependencies explained on the gym documentation.

+>To install the full set of environments, you'll need to have some system packages installed.
+We'll build out the list here over time; please let us know what you end up installing on your platform.
+>In case you want to run the ntoebook:
+> ``pip3 install jupyter``
+>
+>On OSX:
+>
+>   ``brew install cmake boost boost-python sdl2 swig wget``
+>
+>On Ubuntu 14.04:
+>
+>    ``apt-get install -y python-numpy python-dev cmake zlib1g-dev libjpeg-dev
+>xvfb libav-tools xorg-dev python-opengl libboost-all-dev libsdl2-dev swig``

+#### Cloning and installing the repository

+``git clone git@github.com:Guillem-db/FractalAI.git``

+``cd FractalAI``

+``sudo pip3 install -e .``

 ## Benchmarks
 >It doesn't matter how beautiful your theory is, it doesn't matter how smart you are.